 distdir Copy files to distribute into '\$(distdir)', before a tarball is constructed.
-Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 99) is used.
+Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 104) is used.

-The variables '\$(top\distdir)' and '\$(distdir)' (see Chapter 14 [Dist], page 93) will be passed from the outer package to the subpackage when the distdir target is invoked.
+The variables '\$(top\distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 97) will be passed from the outer package to the subpackage when the distdir target is invoked.
 These two variables have been adjusted for the directory that is being recursed into, so they are ready to use.

 '''

 install

 install-data

 install-exec

 uninstall

-Install or uninstall files (see Chapter 12 [Install], page 91).
+Install or uninstall files (see Chapter 12 [Install], page 93).

-'''

-'''

 install-dvi

 install-html

 install-info

 install-ps

 install-pdf

 Install only some specific documentation format (see Section 11.1 [Texinfo],

-page 88).
+page 90).

 installdirs

 Create install directories, but do not install any files.

 check

 installcheck

-Check the package (see Chapter 15 [Tests], page 97).
+Check the package (see Chapter 15 [Tests], page 99).

 mostlyclean

 clean

 distclean

 maintainer-clean

-Cleaning rules (see Chapter 13 [Clean], page 93).
+Cleaning rules (see Chapter 13 [Clean], page 95).

 dvi

 pdf

 ps

 info

 html

 Build the documentation in various formats (see Section 11.1 [Texinfo],

-page 88).
+page 90).

 tags

-Build TAGS and CTAGS (see Section 18.1 [Tags], page 103).
+Build TAGS and CTAGS (see Section 18.1 [Tags], page 109).

 ctags

 '''